shelbyspees/intro-to-tracing-slos/slides.md

 )
 ```

+^ now we define our condition for good
-^ remember that OpenTelemetry’s HTTP auto-instrumentation automatically captures the request duration and whether it was successful.
+remember that OpenTelemetry’s auto-instrumentation automatically captures the request duration and whether it was successful.
-you can add OpenTelemetry today and define an SLI just like this one
+so you can add OpenTelemetry today and define an SLI just like this one

 # SLI: provisioning